The Geometry of Efficient Nonconvex Sampling: Analysis of the In-and-Out algorithm

 (Here ``stationary'' means that $X \sim \pi$, so $Y_h \sim \pi_h$.)

 For $m \in \mathbb{N}$, we define the \textit{Gaussian tail probability} $Q_m \colon [0,\infty) \to [0,1]$ by:

 where $Z \sim \N(0,I_m)$ is a standard Gaussian random variable in $\R^m$.

-We show the following bound on the stationary failure probability under the volume growth condition.
+We show the following bound on the stationary escape probability under the volume growth condition.
 This will allow us to show that a typical step stays ``close'' to $\X$.
-We provide the proof of Lemma~\ref{Lem:EscProb} in Section~\ref{Sec:LemEscProbProof}.
+We provide the proof of Lemma~\ref{Lem:EscProb} in Appendix~\ref{Sec:LemEscProbProof}.

 \begin{lemma} Assume $\X \subset \R^n$ satisfies the $(\alpha,\beta)$-volume growth condition for some $\alpha \in [1,\infty)$ and $\beta \in (0,\infty)$.
 If then for all $r \ge 0$:

 \end{lemma}